-ADULT TRANSITION PLANNING STAR Kids Only
+ADULT TRANSITION PLANNING

 Texas Children's Health Plan will help to assure that teens and young adult Members receive early and comprehensive transition planning to help prepare them for service and benefit changes that will occur following their 21st birthday.
-Each Health Plan is responsible for conducting ongoing transition planning starting when the Member turns 15 years old.
 The Health Plan will provide transition planning services as a team approach through the named Service Coordinator if applicable and with a Transition Specialist within the Member Services Division.

-Transition Specialists must be an employee of the Health Plan and wholly dedicated to counseling and educating Members and others in their support network about considerations and resources for transitioning out of STAR Kids.
-Transition Specialists must be trained on the STAR+PLUS system and maintain current information on local and state resources to assist the Member in the transition process.
-Transition planning must include the following activities:
+Transition planning will include the following activities:

 - Development of a continuity of care plan for transitioning Medicaid services and benefits from STAR Kids to the STAR+PLUS Medicaid managed care model without a break in service. - 2.
-Prior to the age of 10, the Health Plan must inform the Member and the Member's LAR regarding LTSS programs offered through the Department of Aging and Disability Services (DADS) and, if applicable, provide assistance in completing the information needed to apply.
-DADS LTSS programs include CLASS, DBMD, TxHmL, and HCS. - 3.
-Beginning at age 15, the Health Plan must regularly update the ISP with transition goals. - 4.
-Coordination with DARS to help identify future employment and employment training opportunities. - 5.
+Prior to the age of 10, the Health Plan must inform the Member and the Member's LAR regarding LTSS programs offered through the Health and

+Human Services Commission (HHSC).
+HHSC LTSS programs include MDCP, YES, CLASS, DBMD, TxHmL, and HCS.

+- 3. Beginning at age 15, the Health Plan must regularly update the ISP with transition goals. - 4.
+Coordination with DARS to help identify future employment and employment training opport unities. - 5.
 If desired by the Member or the Member's LAR, coordination with the Member's school and Individual Education Plan (IEP) to ensure consistency of goals. - 6.
 Health and wellness education to assist the Member with Self-Management. - 7.
 Identification of other resources to assist the Member, the Member's LAR, and others in the Member's support system to anticipate barriers and opportunities that will impact the Member's transition to adulthood. - 8.
 Assistance applying for community services and other supports under the STAR+PLUS program after the Member's 21st birthday. - 9.
 Assistance identifying adult healthcare providers.